zorker/rothui/wow7.0/oUF_SimpleConfig/README.md

 The global.lua has global config settings used among units and elements.

 * **L.C.mediapath**: type:STRING, path to the media files
-* **L.C.uiscale**: type:NUMBER, scale of UIParent.
-Used to offset the uiscale and make the elements on screen become exactly the described size.
-Can be set to 1 or any other static value if not desired.
+* **L.C.globalscale**: type:NUMBER, global scale to scale all elements at the same time.
+Can be multiplied with any other muliplier like ui-scale.
 * **L.C.backdrop**: type:TABLE, backdrop setup
 * **L.C.textures**: type:TABLE, textures for statusbars and backgrounds
 * **L.C.colors**: type:TABLE, Houses colors for castbar and threat that are not handled by oUF attributes.
 Defines the bgMultiplier.